pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 ### <i class="fa-solid fa-wand-magic-sparkles"></i> Congratulations - you've created your Python package distribution files <i class="fa-solid fa-wand-magic-sparkles"></i>

 You've now built your Python package and created your package distribution files.
-The next step is to setup your account on test PyPI so you can publish your package.
+The next step is to setup your account on TestPyPI so you can publish your package.

 ## Step 3.
 Setup your TestPyPI account